Code-the-Dream-School/python-200/lessons/01_analysis_intro/03_visualization.md

 - **NumPy** → fast math & calculations
 - **Matplotlib** → turn numbers into visual stories

 With just these, you can already clean data, analyze trends, and make charts.
 This is the foundation every data scientist uses daily.

-📌 Keep practicing — the more you play with data, the more confident you’ll get.
-You’re off to a great start!
+---